Pet Services

 Common Mistakes to Avoid

-In my experience as a funeral director, I see families make the same few mistakes during their time of grief.
+Families often make the same few mistakes during their time of grief.
 Avoiding these can save you significant heartache later.

 • The "Plastic Wrap" Myth: Never wrap a pet in plastic bags or heavy plastic sheeting.
 This prevents natural decomposition and causes the remains to liquefy, which can lead to environmental contamination.
 Always use biodegradable materials like cotton, wool, or cardboard.